3point14guy/notes/13_rails/rails-intro.md

 This file can be converted to an .md file to display on Github.

 #### Rakefile
 Rake is a software task management and build automation tool.
 This file helps with building, packaging and testing the Rails code.
 It will be used by rake utility supplied along with Ruby installation.
-You can put code in here to run with command line code.
+You can put code in here that can be run from the command line.
 #### app/
 This organizes your application components.
 It's got subdirectories that hold the html files (views), controllers (controllers), and the backend logic (models), as well as assets, mailers, and more!